-12. Drip Coffeemaker
+12. Drip coffeemaker

-Traditional percolators had dominated the coffee-making industry for more than a century before the drip coffeemaker came onto the scene.
+Traditional percolators had dominated the coffee-making industry for over a century before the drip coffeemaker came onto the scene.
 The first patent for the electric drip coffeemaker was granted to Gottlob Widmann of Germany in 1954.
 Drip coffeemakers became popular in the United States thanks to Mr. Coffee, a subsidiary of Newell Brands.
 The way the machine works is almost similar to that of the percolator, but the process is more simplified.
 Around 14 million drip coffeemakers are sold in the U.S. each year.

-13. Pop Up Toaster
+13. Pop up toaster

 Toasting bread is one of the most traditional things that we still do on a daily basis.
 For many thousands of years, the job was simply done by putting slices of bread on top of a heating element, like an open flame.
 Charles Strite was the man to first introduce the electric toaster to the world — not just a toaster either, but a pop-up one that would spring release the bread when it was done.
 Mainly intended for restaurant usage, the appliance became so popular that 12 million units are sold each year to American homes.
 In fact, pop-up toasters are in 90% of American households today.

-14. Leaf Blower
+14. Leaf blower

 The leaf blower (or just blower) was meant to be used as a tool to disperse chemicals onto crops.
 It was not clear who invented it for that purpose, but Aldo Vandermolen came up with the idea to wear it with a harness and called it a backpack leaf blower.
 In California, where water was (and still is) scarce, a backpack leaf blower was considered the more economical way to get rid of leaves, compared to using water to wash them away.
 However, the air pollution and loud noise became a serious concern.
 At least 20 cities in the state have banned the use of the leaf blower; 80 more cities are considering the implementation of the same regulation.

-15. Spincast Fishing Reel
+15. Spincast fishing reel

 Zero Hour Bomb Company (ZEBCO) was on the brink of extinction in 1949 until R.D.
 Hull presented the company with a plan to make a user-friendly enclosed backlash-free fishing reel.
-Together with Denison-Johnson Reel Company, ZEBCO introduced the first commercial spincast reel and ended-up selling thousands of units.
+Together with Denison-Johnson Reel Company, ZEBCO introduced the first commercial spin cast reel and ended up selling thousands of units.
 The company is still in business and going strong today.

-16. DVD Player
+16. DVD player

 The entertainment industry has gone from black and white to VHS all the way to Blu-ray today, and who knows what the technology will come up with next.
 A prototype of the DVD player was developed in 1994 by, once again, Toshiba.
 It was a sophisticated and rather messy pile of circuit boards nicknamed Fire Tower; the second prototype was much tidier called Vanguard.
 Regardless of its neatness, the prototype was proof that DVDs audio/video quality put VHS to shame.
 They came out for sale in 1996 and it only took one year until the first feature film was put on DVD and released.

-18. Electric Razor
+18. Electric razor

 There were several individuals credited with developing the electric razor we all know today.
 One of them was John F. O’Rouke who filed the first patent for an electrically-powered razor in 1898.
 Others slowly followed suit, including Prof. Alexandre Horowitz of Philips, who also filed a patent for a similar grooming tool in 1930.
 The first electric shaver was made by Remington Rand Corporation in 1937.
 The rotary shaving head was the brainchild of Prof. Alexandre Horowitz of Philips, and it allowed the razor to cut at skin level.
 Modern versions with built-in rechargeable batteries began to appear in the 1960s.
 Many of them are now waterproof as well.

-Similar to a lot of computer-related technologies and peripherals, the laser printer we know today is a result of continuous innovation by multiple entities.
+Similar to many computer-related technologies and peripherals, the laser printer we know today is a result of continuous innovation by multiple entities.
 The original laser printer was developed at Xerox PARC (Palo Alto Research Center) between 1969 and 1971.
 Using the research as the groundwork for a new model, Xerox released the “9700 Electronic Printing System” just six years later.
 It compiled all the good things possibly packed in a printer including page formatting, character generation, and laser scanning.

 Before Xerox put the 9700 on sale, in 1976, IBM had started making an industrial-grade laser printer with the capability of operating at 100 impressions-per-minute.
 In fact, IBM claimed that the first one was installed in an accounting office in that same year, so it actually was a step ahead of Xerox.
 Also according to IBM, it was the first printer to utilize laser technology and electrophotography at the same time.